Humanities/Arts Exam > Humanities/Arts Notes > Political Science Class 11 > Worksheet Solutions: Judiciary

 Q1: Explain the importance of an independent judiciary.

-Ans: An independent judiciary is vital to ensure the rule of law, protect individual rights, and prevent any form of dictatorship.
-It acts as a check on the other branches of government.
+Ans: An independent judiciary is vital to ensure the rule of law, protect individual rights, and prevent abuse of power.
+It acts as a check on the Legislature and the Executive and maintains public confidence in justice.

 Q2: What is the role of the Council of Ministers in the appointment of judges?